 Firstly, because they are so hard!
 On balance, these slow-growing trees are over 15% harder than their European rivals.
 We only use the Heartwood, the most prized portion of the tree, this is because the timber is at its most strongest and has very little defects.
 However, we have gone one step further, and only use Furniture Grade.
 This is the few selected pieces cut from the Heartwood and graded by Timber Graders as Furniture Grade, the highest quality.
 This on a whole makes up less than 15% of the tree.
 This Grade has become the most sought after by fine furniture makers.

 Secondly, because of the Timbers grain.
 In our experience, the very best flooring, kitchen worktops and furniture we have ever seen has been made from American Hardwoods.
 The flawless grain and consistent colour, make it easier to match staves together, giving the appearance of a single piece of timber rather than a board made from several parts.
 It is also the most staggeringly beautiful timber we have ever used and that is no exaggeration.

 Everything we use is FSC and PEFC and always will be.

 Prime A Grade English Oak:

 There is something romantic about using English Oak.
-Call it tradition, eco friendly, but just getting your hands on a timber that has grown on english soil, managed on an english historic country estate for generations, felled and sawn less then 25 miles away from your workshop is quite a privilege.
+Call it tradition, eco-friendly, but just getting your hands on a timber that has grown on english soil, managed on an english historic country estate for generations, felled and sawn less than 25 miles away from your workshop is quite a privilege.

 English Oak has been regarded as the king of all oak trees.
 It has such a rich golden colour.
 Yes we do use American White Oak for our Boards but it has one flaw.
 American White Oak does not do well outside due to open capillaries in the timber, if not well treated fungus can set in.
 It is best suited for internal joinery.